rockchalkwushock/codybrunner.me/src/content/posts/about.md

 ## Free Time & Hobbies

 I really enjoy spending time out in nature camping & hiking.
-One of the reasons I would :heart: to move to the Pacific NorthWest and spend my weekends exploring the vast beauty of that region.
+One of the reasons I would :heart: to move to the Pacific Northwest and spend my weekends exploring the vast beauty of that region.
 I'm a dog lover.
 If you let me bring my dog to work I'll work pretty cheap!
 Kansas Jayhawks fan which obviously means vacation will be from mid-March to the first week of April for me every year, just go ahead and pencil me in right there!
 I enjoy live music, fishing, skydiving, a good dark beer from time to time, and learning new things that interest me.

 ## Next Up